iivanoo/covid-apps-observer/data/data_us/reports/resources/org.centura.android.cura.virtualvisit___12.0.9.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.centura.android.cura.virtualvisit 5 reviews"/>
 </p>

+> System works without a hitch!
+I have had zero problems on my smartphone!
+Actually come to like virtual visits.
+I don't have to leave home, I save time and fuel!<br> :date: __2020-12-01 19:06:22__

 > Very easy set up and great video and audio.<br> :date: __2020-11-16 22:21:32__

 > Live this app.
 Very easy to use and helpful.
 Safe<br> :date: __2020-11-06 18:13:37__